 So, burning items that would cause toxic waste is not allowed.
 You’re also not allowed to create smoke that blows across a road or causes any danger.

 In many instances, it is repeat offenders that would see a problem with the law.
+Common sense is a must when operating/lighting a garden incinerator!

 Why Is An Incinerator Better Than A Bonfire?